-To contact Hortonworks Technical Support, please log a case at: https://support.hortonworks.com/.
-If you are currently not an official Hortonworks Customer or Partner, then please seek assistance on our Hortonworks Forums at: http://hortonworks.com/community/forums/
+To contact Hortonworks Technical Support, please log a case at: https:// support.hortonworks.com/ .
+If you are currently not an official Hortonworks Customer or Partner, then please seek assistance on our Hortonworks Forums at: // community.hortonworks.com/answers/

 However, note that cloud services and virtual infrastructures are not architected for Hadoop.
 Hadoop and HBase deployments in this case, might experience poor performance due to virtualization and suboptimal I/O architecture.